darklang/docs/docs/contributing/rescript-and-fsharp-for-dark-developers.md

   `Ply`, in this case a `Ply<Dval>`.

 Why do we go through all this trouble?
-Because this is an async runtime, and `let!` and `return` are the enablers of the asyncronicity.
+Because this is an async runtime, and `let!` and `return` are the enablers of the asynchronicity.
 A `Ply` is a promise, and `let!` waits for the promise and then continues (running other code while the IO is still pending).
 This is the exact same as the `async` keyword in JS, Rust, C# or Python.

 Note that while we primarily use `Ply` and `uply` inside the Interpreter, most of our other async code use `Task` and `task`.
 These are interchangeable except